JohnSnowLabs/spark-nlp/README.md

 #### Spark NLP OCR

 Requires native Tesseract 4.x+ for image based OCR.
-Does not require Spark-NLP to work but highly suggested
+Does not require Spark NLP to work but highly suggested

 * FAT-JAR